 - st = stitch

-- Ch 1’s that follow the puff stitch in the pattern count as st. The ch 1’s at the beginning of the rows do not.
+- Ch 1’s that follow the puff stitch in the pattern count as st. The ch 1’s at the beginning of the rows do not count as a st.

-- The example size shown in photos is a throw blanket
+- The example blanket size shown in photos is a large throw blanket

 The Blanket Pattern

 *Sizes are as follows: Lovey (Stroller, Receiving, Baby, Throw, Twin, Full/Queen, King)

 Foundation Row: Ch 31 (76, 94, 103, 121, 157, 211, 247)

 Row 1: In the second ch from the hook sc, sc into each st across, turn.
 30 (75, 93, 102, 120, 156, 210, 246)

 Row 2: Ch 1, sc into the first st, sc, *puff, ch 1, sk a st, sc, rep from* across until 1 st is left, sc into that last st, turn.